UHHPD/exercise-1-jml/replit.md

 - `summieren.cc` - Program that reads pairs of numbers from `daten.txt` and writes their sums to `datensumme.txt`
 - `eingabe_ausgabe.cc` - Exercise 2: Demonstrates terminal I/O and file I/O (reads number from user, writes to file, reads from file)
 - `stichprobe.cc` - Samples/Statistics program: Computes mean, variance, and standard deviation from `datensumme.txt`
+- `stichprobe2.cc` - Small Samples program: Computes 26 means and variances for groups of 9 consecutive numbers
 - `daten.txt` - Input data file containing 234 pairs of integers
 - `datensumme.txt` - Generated output file (created when running summieren)
 - `ausgabe.txt` - Generated output file (created when running eingabe_ausgabe)
+- `mittelwerte.txt` - Generated output file with 26 means (created by stichprobe2)
+- `varianzen.txt` - Generated output file with 26 variances (created by stichprobe2)

 ## Setup
 This project uses C++ with the Clang compiler.
 Programs are compiled and run using the workflow.